Pivoting with Purpose: Introducing Tool-Driven Development (TDD) with PicoCLI

 }

-This StoreLocatorCommand allowed support engineers to quickly fetch raw store details, with pretty-printed JSON output for immediate readability.
-We organized our growing toolbox using PicoCLI's subcommand hierarchy:
+This command allowed engineers and support staff to quickly retrieve raw entity details, with pretty-printed JSON output for immediate readability.
+As the toolbox expanded, we organized related functionality using PicoCLI’s subcommand hierarchy to keep commands discoverable and easy to navigate.

 @Component